SpartanProgram/Personalmanager/README.md

-# 🤖 AI-Based Research Staff Assignment (Team 10 – HTW Berlin)
+# 🤖 Staff Assignment (Team 10 – HTW Berlin)

-This project implements an **AI-powered system** to automatically assign academic staff to research tasks based on skills, availability, and optional constraints.
+This project implements an algorithm with optimization to automatically assign academic staff to research tasks based on skills, availability, and optional constraints.

 Developed as part of the **Software Development Project (SoSe 2025)** at **HTW Berlin**, in collaboration with **GFaI** and **BVVI**.